 Gather the necessary paperwork

 The first thing you need to do is ensure that you have all the required forms.
-Everyone’s financial situation is different, but the basic forms include W-2, 1098, 1099-INT or 1099-DIV.
+Everyone’s financial situation is different, but the basic forms include W-2, 1098 (for mortgage interest), 1099-INT or 1099-DIV.
 These forms prove what income you earned from sources such as wages, interest, or investment income.
-Employers will send you W-2 or 1099 forms, and you can get 1099-DIV forms from your financial institution.
+Employers will send you W-2 or 1099 forms, and you can get 1099-INT and 1099-DIV forms from your financial institution.
 Remember, if you purchased health coverage from the Health Marketplace, you also need a 1095-A to determine your premium tax credit.

 Looking for the 1099-INT in your Milli account?
 Open the app, click into your profile, select “Statements and Docs,” and from there select “1099 Forms.”

 Max out any contributions

 If you have any tax-deferred accounts, such as an individual retirement account or a health savings account (HSA), you can make contributions for the previous year up until Tax Day of the following year.
 In addition to putting more money into your account, these contributions also help lower your taxable income, thus lowering your expected annual tax contribution.
 You can contribute a certain amount each year without paying taxes depending on the account.

 Contribution limits vary by age and year of contribution.
 To see what your maximum contribution is, check out these resources from the IRS.